 - There should be two parts or sections of your estate plan; one that includes the passing of your wealth and the other that includes the passing of your family values to upcoming generations.

-- You are not supposed to take any sides in the estate plan and all of your children should get equal amount of your estate but if you like to give more to particular one child, it’s up to you and no one can challenge or change your decision.
+- You are not supposed to take any sides in the estate plan and all of your children should get an equal amount of your estate but if you like to give more to a particular child, it’s up to you and no one can challenge or change your decision.

 - If you think, a particular family member has more abilities to run the family business, you can nominate him as your substitute once you are dead.

-- Another most important thing is that you need to update the estate plan on periodic basis and it’s not a onetime thing but an ongoing process.
+- Another important thing is that you need to update the estate plan on a periodic basis and it’s not a one-time thing but an ongoing process.

-Here is preview of a Free Sample Estate Plan Template created using MS Word,
+Below is the preview of our Estate Plan Template created using MS Word.

-Here is download link for this Estate Plan Template,
+Here is the download button for this Estate Plan Template.